EspejoLuis/quantlib-multilang/docs/devlogs/devlog_08_25.md

     - Open report: `open coverage_report/index.html`

 ## 7 August 2025: Implementation of edge cases for Date class in C++
-- Added leap years.
+- Added leap years: `isLeap`.
-- Added number of days in the month.
+- Added number of days in the month: `daysInMonth`.

 ## 8 August 2025: Implementation of edge cases for Date class in C++
 - Added unit tests for `isLeap` and `daysInMonth`